sim1bet/AdamWineImplementation/README.md

 http://archive.ics.uci.edu/ml/datasets/Wine+Quality
-and tries to predict the quality of the wine from a finite number of parameters Up to now (26-02-2018),the program is not complete, as it is flawed by a serious Traceback which I am not able to resolve
+and tries to predict the quality of the wine from a finite number of parameters Up to now (26-02-2018),the program is not complete, as it is flawed by a serious Traceback which I am not able to resolve  - See Issue thread
 ---> If you have suggestions on the cause, please notify me